 Tulsa Breakthrough Goal

-More than 65 TWU and management leaders from across American Airlines met recently to identify maintenance opportunities and challenges with regard to enhancing the company's competitiveness.
+In August 2006, a joint team of management and TWU represented members from American's line maintenance bases set a breakthrough goal to obtain $95 million in recurring savings for the airline by the end of 2008.
+More than 65 TWU and management leaders met to identify maintenance opportunities and challenges with regard to enhancing the company’s competitiveness.

 The goal will be reached through cost reductions, additional customer work, improved dependability through reducing delay hours, and reducing the amount of spare aircraft for maintenance needs.
 The group chartered several teams on topics that are critical to achieving the goal of $95 million by the end of 2008.

 American Maintenance Services offers a full line of airframe, engine and component, and line maintenance services, customizing those services to meet the specific needs of the client.
 American’s MRO business has 62 different customers located in North and South America.
 Services are provided by all three of American’s overhaul bases in Tulsa, Okla.; Fort Worth, Texas; Kansas City, Mo.; and at line maintenance locations in Dallas/Fort Worth, St. Louis, San Francisco, Los Angeles and other cities in the central and western United States, plus Latin America and Europe.